-All Survivors Project provides research to improve the global response to every survivor of sexual and gender-based violence in situations of conflict and displacement.
+All Survivors Project conducts research and advocacy to improve the global response to every victim/survivor of sexual violence in situations of armed conflict and forced displacement.
 We document cases of abuse against men and boys to complement work on women and girls to inform and support global responses that include all victims/survivors of conflict-related sexual violence.
-All Survivors Project is an independent, international research organisation working with survivors, governmental and non-governmental stakeholders to strengthen national and international responses to conflict-related sexual violence and to ensure that the rights and dignity of all victims/survivors is respected and protected.
+All Survivors Project is an independent, international research and advocacy organisation working with survivors, governmental and non-governmental stakeholders to strengthen national and international responses to conflict-related sexual violence and to ensure that the rights and dignity of all victims/survivors is respected and protected.

 The global response to sexual violence in situations of conflict and displacement has until now focused on the plight of women and girls.
 Men and boys are also affected by, and in some cases directly targeted with, sexual violence.
 So far, an inclusive response on the issue of sexual violence in situations of conflict and displacement is lacking.
 Current research efforts on this issue are sparse, and few programmes offer services directly addressing the needs of male survivors.

 A culture of silence prevails, preventing male survivors from coming forward, and impunity for sexual violence against males continues to be widespread.
 Sexual violence against men and boys is typically categorised as torture and addressed alongside other, non-sexual forms of torture.
 While it is important to treat sexual violence as a form of torture when it meets this definition under international law, it is also important to recognise the unique nature of sexual violence so as not to downplay the sexual component of the suffering.

 This is a pioneering fact-finding effort into sexual and gender-based violence against men and boys across situations of armed conflict and displacement.

 Committed to upholding human rights